deathau/11ndieWeb/www/pages/index.md

 date: 2021-05-10T09:58:17-05:00
 permalink: /
 ---
-M﻿y (new) personal website, still a work in progress.
+My (new) personal website, still a work in progress.

-T﻿his is built from the wonderful [11ndieWeb](https://github.com/rockorager/11ndieWeb) eleventy template
+This is built from the wonderful [11ndieWeb](https://github.com/rockorager/11ndieWeb) eleventy template

 Source code available on [GitHub](https://github.com/rockorager/11ndieWeb)